 Welcome to Budapest!

 Maybe you only plan your trip to Hungary.
-To make it easier, I share some useful info about the country and Budapest.
+To make it easier, I share some useful info about the country and Budapest besides the walking tours.

-Entering Hungary during the pandemic: read this post.
+Entering Hungary during the COVID-19 pandemic: read this post.

 Most of the travellers arrive by plane to Budapest, to the Liszt Ferenc International Airport.
-Most of the European destinations can be reached from here.
+All of the popular European destinations can be reached from here.
 From the airport, you can go to the city by bus, by taxi or by shuttle bus.
 The cheapest option is the 100E bus which connects the airport and some of the major transport hubs of Budapest.

 There is another international airport in Eastern Hungary.
 Debrecen is 200 km away from Budapest, and there are fewer flights.

 If you come by car, be sure to book accommodation with a parking spot, as it’s quite expensive to park in the inner parts of Budapest.
 If you come by train, you will arrive at Budapest Keleti railway station.
 From there you can go anywhere easily by public transportation.

 Where to stay in Budapest, how to move around

 There are plenty of hotels, AirBnb’s in Budapest.
 If you want to enjoy the nightlife, it’s better to stay in the inner parts of the city (especially on the Pest side), but because of the good public transportation, you can choose other accommodation which is close to a metro or suburban railway (HÉV) station.